 Who is End of Life Care For?

 Any person with a life-threatening illness is eligible for hospice care.
-Such care is not limited by type of disease, age, background, culture, or belief.
+Such care is not limited by the type of disease, age, background, culture, or belief.

 Supportive care, in which assistance is offered to patients dealing with their emotions through this troublesome time, is offered in tandem with medical services.
-This allows a patient’s needs to be met throughout the lens of a variety of caregivers.
+This allows a patient’s needs to be met through the lens of a variety of caregivers.